 The draft recommendations were presented to local residents in the Community Hall as part of the annual European Heritage Open Days weekend.
-The final Village Plan was published in September 2014 and is available to view at www.killoughvillageplan.org.
-It is the intention that the Plan will be taken forward by the local community in partnership with statutory agencies.
-It is a fluid document that will be responsive to changes within the village during the lifespan of the Plan.
+The final Village Plan was published in September 2014.
+A specific website was established (no longer operational as of PLACE closure in August 2019) which was hosted at www.killoughvillageplan.org.
+It was the intention that the Plan will be taken forward by the local community in partnership with statutory agencies.
+It was a fluid document that will be responsive to changes within the village during the lifespan of the Plan.

 Developed in parallel with the Plan was an Historic Area Assessment (HAA) which together provide a comprehensive study of Killough and the surrounding area.
 The HAA is a tool for developing an understanding of the historic environment and evaluating how the past has influenced a landscape’s present form.
 The HAA identifies historic buildings, structures and character areas and provides the basis for further detailed research into the areas historic landscape, to guide and inform future development.